Trois Douzaines Of The Best Things To Do In Paris – February 2024

 Best of Versailles

-Instead of worrying about trains, brochures and guide books, we prefer to go the royal route.
+Instead of worrying about trains, brochures, and guide books, take the royal route at Versailles.
 A guided tour adds illuminating details and makes the past come alive with stories of palace life.
-Includes transportation from central Paris, entrance to Versailles, time in the garden, and a guided tour of Marie Antoinette's fantasy farm.
+Includes transportation from central Paris, entrance to Versailles, time in the garden, and time int he glorious gardens.
 Best of all, you skip the long lines!

 VIP Versailles

-Experience the grandeur of Versailles without the hassle on this half-day tour of the royal estate.
+Experience the grandeur of Versailles with no hassle on this half-day tour of the royal estate.
 Bypass the long lineups for the chance to see areas of the chateau usually reserved for dignitaries.
 Also on the itinerary are the Hall of Mirrors, the king and queen's private residences, and the magnificent gardens.
 Includes transportation from central Paris.

 Your Own Private Versailles